complexsystemslab/project_ideas/project_ideas.md

  Project ideas can be developed according to student interests.

- For other ideas see the following page:
+ For other project ideas see the following page:

  https://github.com/neelsoumya/special_topics_unconventional_AI/